nik-ez/snowiq-docs/soc-contractor-request.md

 ## Contractor Companies Management

-After a snowstorm event has been created, Admin and Supervisor users can add contractor companies to support the event.
+After a snowstorm event has been created, Admins and Supervisors can add contractor companies to support the event.

-To access the Contractor Companies Management page go to **Main Menu > Administration > Event > Requests**.
+To access the Contractor Companies Management page, go to **Main Menu > Administration > Event > Requests**.

-Only Admin and Supervisor users have access to this page.
+Only Admins and Supervisors have access to this page.

 ![](/images/soc/soc-contractor-request/soc-contractor-requests.png){: .width-xl}{: data-lightbox="1"}

-### Add Company to Event
+### Add a Company to Event

 To add a contractor company, click **Company Availability > Add Contractor Company**.